Introduction: The Random Lamp That Started It All

 I don’t rely on just one app.
 Here’s my current tech stack:

 These five tools work together.
 Lens gets me the intel.
 Closo gets it listed.
-Seller Hub gets it priced right.
+Seller Distribution point gets it priced right.
 WatchCount confirms demand.
 Pirate Ship keeps profit intact.

 Thinking Tools Would Replace Strategy